Gh0stAn0n/vulner/README.md

   </p>
 </p>

-vulner is a bash script that
+vulner is a bash script that maps network devices for ports, services and will look for vulnerabilities to exploit using:

+nmap, masscan, hydra, searchsploit and msfconsole.

 ### Possibility and Capability

 > ADVANTAGES:

+- save the user general scanning statistics.

 - check for every errors possible. (correct answers as input, if the VPN is truly active or if he failed)